wickworks/witchdice/README.md

 #### DND MECHANICS ####

-- spell triggered effects aren't being automatically generated

 - have active attacks get cleared on a roll. just have them be local state, default false, instead of stored as part of the attack data.
 - paralyzation//assassin; all attacks are crits. be able to set any attack to be a crit (or toggle a crit off)
 - savage attacks: +1 damage die roll on critical hits

 - initiative roller

+- lots of spells don't have the damage or anything correct. swap back to smaller, better srd?
+- spell triggered effects aren't being automatically generated
+- spell bugs:
+  Black Tentacles "SD backup" ??

 - import the monster manual
   (add legendary actions)